DedrickJohn/Active-Directory-Lab/README.md

 Disclaimer: all tools/passwords were used in a virtual environment for education purposes only
 ## Objective

-This Active Directoy Lab was created to simulate a realistic enterprise network using Windows infrastructure for hands-on cybersecurity practice.
+This Active Directory Lab was created to simulate a realistic enterprise network using Windows infrastructure for hands-on cybersecurity practice.
 The goal was to deploy, secure, and monitor an Active Directory domain while using a SIEM (Splunk) to detect malicious behavior such as privilege escalation, unauthorized logins, and lateral movement.
 This lab provided valuable experience in blue-team operations, log correlation, and incident response.

 ### Skills Learned